CZ-NIC/dns-probe/doc/Architecture.rst

 ----

-The `DPDK <https://www.dpdk.org/>`_ framework is used for packet processing by the ``dns-probe-dpdk`` binary and by the ``dp-dpdk`` and ``ddp-bind`` scripts.
+The `DPDK <https://www.dpdk.org/>`_ framework is used for packet processing by the ``dns-probe-dpdk`` binary and by the ``dp-dpdk`` script.
 This alternative for reading packets bypasses the kernel and reads packets from a network port directly to the user-space application.
 This makes packet input several times faster than with AF\_PACKET sockets.
 To ensure a proper distribution of packets to the RX queues (packets of the same flow going in both directions need to end up in the same RX queue), we use a `special key <https://www.ndsl.kaist.edu/~kyoungsoo/papers/TR-symRSS.pdf>`_ for the RSS hash function in DPDK.